LongZhai/Lighting_control_with_phone/README.md

 2. Control all lights at home.

-Background videos are too big so I did upload videos and pictures but you can use your video as background.
+HTML Background videos are too big so I did upload videos and pictures but you can use your video as background.